Ukraine rebounds from Russian barrage, restores power supply - The Boston Globe

 “The Russians lack data about the location of Ukrainian troops and weapons, so they are targeting civilian infrastructure and using the same old methods of attacking civilians to sow fear and panic in the society,” he said.
 “Ukraine has survived the winter and Russia’s strikes on the energy system in the spring hardly make any sense.”

-Power and water were restored in Kyiv, said Serhii Popko, the head of the city’s military administration.
-Popko said that about 30% of consumers in the capital remained without heating and that repair work was ongoing.
+Power and water were restored in Kyiv, said Serhiy Popko, the head of the city’s military administration.
+Popko said that about 30 percent of consumers in the capital remained without heating and that repair work was ongoing.

-The electricity supply was restored to more than nine in 10 consumers in Ukraine’s northeastern Kharkiv region, local officials said, while power was also restored to a third of consumers in Ukraine’s southern Zaporizhzhia region.
+Power supplies were fully restored in Ukraine’s southern Odesa region, private provider DTEK said Friday afternoon.

-The Russian onslaught was the largest such attack in three weeks, deploying more than 80 Russian missiles and exploding drones.
+Around 60 percent of households in the city of Kharkiv that were knocked off grid by Russia’s missile strikes on Thursday were also back online, authorities said, though significant damage remained in the Zhytomyr and Kharkiv regions in Ukraine’s northwest and northeast.

 Advertisement